meetgandhii/One-for-All/README.md

 - ASL to English conversion
 - Braille to ASL conversion
 - ASL to Braille conversion
-- Ability to play ASL videos to learn sign language
+- Ability to learn sign and braille language
+- Option to give tests in order to gauge the understanding
 - User-friendly interface

 ## Technologies Used